xniebuhr/FinanceTracker/README.md

 - **CI / CD Integration**
   - Automated test runs on every push using GitHub Actions (planned)

-## Status
+## Status & Roadmap

 This project is actively being developed.
-Core transaction functionality is in place, and authentication is the next major milestone.
+Core transaction functionality is in place, and authentication is nearly completed.
 Testing, clean UI, graphing, and deployment will follow.

 ## Setup - Not currently available